 The Agreement you sign is usually an Assured Shorthold, which means you can stay in the poperty for the period of the Agreement (provided all the obligations are met).
 If the Landlord wishes to end the tenancy you will be given two months notice to vacate the premises when the Agreement expires.
 You can only leave the property at the end of the end of the period stated in the Agreement.
 (If you wish to leave when the Agreement is due to run out you must notify us in writing giving a minimum of one months notice prior to ending the Agreement).

 If you vacate the property early you will be responsible for the rental payments and utility/council tax bills for the remainder of the period.

 All our Tenancies are non-smoking unless specifically waived by the landlord.

-Domestic pets are not permitted except if agreed in writing and it is usual for an additional deposit of £250 to be held.
+Domestic pets are not permitted except if agreed in writing.
 The carpets must be profesionally cleaned, sanitised, deodorised and anti bacterial/flea treated on vacating the property.
 The original invoice will have to be supplied to confirm that this has been done.

 Utility Supplies and Council Tax

 you will be responsible for providing the utility providors of meter readings when you take occupation and when you leave.
 We reserve the right to advise utility suppliers and the local authority of your occupancy and provide them with your forwarding address when you vacate the property.
 Rents are quoted exclusive of Council Tax (unless otherwise stated) and Tenants will be responsible for payment.
 Tenants should request telephone service from their chosen provider and must advise the landlord or agent of the telephone number.